#bioPGH Blog: The Plants With a Bite!

 Well now, the plant kingdom is diverse indeed—these three different groups of plants all developed different yet comparable ways of responding to a nutrient-poor environment.
 Nature is wondrous; we just have to keep exploring!

 Connecting to the Outdoors Tip: All of Pennsylvania’s carnivorous plants can be found around wetland or bog areas.
 If you are interested in seeing them out in nature, do be careful to disturb as little of the habitat as possible and stay on trails or boardwalks when available to avoid disturbing a sensitive habitat type.
 The PA DCNR cautions “Bogs and associated peatlands are very susceptible to disturbance and can easily be ‘loved to death’ by plant enthusiasts tramping through them.
 The best way to view [carnivorous plants] is at parks and nature preserves where boardwalks have been installed to limit the impact by visitors.”
+If you aren’t near a bog or fen, maybe trying growing aquatic plants like bladderwort at home.
+This resource can walk you through how to get aquatic plants started in an aquarium.
 And don’t forget that you can many kinds of carnivorous plants right here at Phipps!